PhoenixTAN/COVID-19-Agent-based-Network-Model/README.md

 ```
 - Example of inside a loop:
     1. Person A state: susceptible, Person B state: mild
     2. At 8:00 AM, A and B had a meeting.
-A got infected.
+A got contact with virus.
-    3. A.nextState = exposed
+    3. A.nextState = presymptomatic
     4. At 8:59 AM, update the state of A and the state of B.
-    5. A.state = exposed, B.state = mild.
+    5. A.state = presymptomatic, B.state = mild.

 #### The change of infection rate
 TODO